bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 3. Are `ModalDevTool` and `DevCommand` the best names?
 4. How, precisely, can we achieve the sort of API shown in [Building toolboxes] using reflection?
    1. A prototype would be great here.
-5. Should we replace our custom `parse_from_str` methods with a dependency on `clap`?
-6. Does the function pointer approach used by `DevCommandMetadata` compile and work successfully?
+5. Does the function pointer approach used by `DevCommandMetadata` compile and work successfully?
    1. Again, prototype please!

 ## Future possibilities